 - All documents related to the sale of the home (inspection reports, copy of contract, etc.)

 Once both you and the seller complete the closing process and the title company has received the funds, you will receive keys to the property and the process is complete!
-Congratulations, and don't forget your New Homeowner's Checklist!
+Congratulations!

 1. Financial Contingency: A contractually agreed upon time to settle your financing needs, which is usually two to three weeks from contract commencement.
 If you find you are unable to obtain financing during this time, you can back out of the contract without penalty.